dhenry123/utdon/doc/en/CONTROL.md

 The first difficulty is to retrieve the production version.
 How to retrieve this information may be indicated in the application documentation, but this is often not the case.
 Look for yourself... there's often an entrypoint api, like "[URL of the application]/version" or "[URL of the application]/api/v1/version"... which returns text or JSON format.
 The version can also be included in the login page.
 Depending on the type of response, you can either use the filters provided or create your own. create your own.

+### Fixed value

+**Implemented in version 1.7.0**, this method solves two problems:

+- Some applications don't offer an entry point for obtaining their version (e.g. pgAdmin4).
+- When you want to track a project you don't host.

+Simply enter a fixed value, the comparison will be made against this value and there will be no network call to resolve the production version.

 ### Filters (RegExp or JmesPath)

+These are the filters you wish to apply to obtain a value comparable to the version available on the git repository.

 #### Text/Html/Xml (RegExp)